SubLim3JS/SubLim3-JukeBox/README.md

 ## SubLim3 Custom Updates

-- Applies the **SubLim3 green theme (#32CD56)** to replace the default Phoniebox blue UI
+- Applies the **SubLim3 green theme (#32CD56)** to replace the default Phoniebox blue UI.
-- Converts **player control buttons to transparent with green icons** and green hover highlight
+- Converts **player control buttons to transparent with green icons** and green hover highlight.
 - Updates **navigation tabs, progress bars, WiFi SSID banner, sliders, and buttons** to match the SubLim3 theme
 - Adds a **Run SubLim3 Update button** to the System Info page for one-click updates from the web interface
 - Installs an **automated update system** using `update.php`, `run-update.sh`, and `SubLim3-Updates.sh`